azure-ad-b2c/samples/policies/B2C2B2CMigration/Readme.md

 > Disclaimer: This sample is provided AS IS - a best effort will be made to update this sample as the service evolves.

 This sample solution demonstrates how to migrate users from one B2C instance to another using Just In Time (JIT) Migration.
-The policy will check to see if the user exists in the current tenant, and if they exist then the normal authenication rocess is followed (login-Noninteractive).
+The policy will check to see if the user exists in the current tenant, and if they exist then the normal authenication process is followed (login-Noninteractive).
 If the user does not exist within the curren tenant a seperate Remote login call is made to the legacy B2C instance using ROPC.
 On successfull Authenitcaion to the legacy tenant, the user details (including password) are written to the local Tenant.

-On next login the user will exist in the tenant so the normal authenticaiton procss will be followed.
+On next login the user will exist in the tenant so the normal authenticaiton process will be followed.

 The following diagram illustrates the migration flow: